 Although they may not be living in a fancy home or a rich neighborhood when they first immigrate over, those living conditions are still better than the ones they came from.

-The next time you see an immigrant walking by, don’t judge them because of their job, the way they talk, or the clothes they wear.
-Be careful as some of the richest immigrants I know still drive their beat-up car that is 15 years old and they buy their clothes from Wal-Mart… only when they are on sale.
+Next time you encounter immigrants, don’t judge them because of the job they have, the way they talk, or the clothes they wear.
+Be careful as some of the richest immigrants I know still drive their old beat-up cars and buy their clothes from Wal-Mart and only when they are on sale.

 Immigrants are successful because of their beliefs and the way they were brought up.
-So take a page out of their book and learn a few things from them because it isn’t too late for you to learn from them and more importantly become successful.
+So, take a page out of their book and learn a few things because it isn’t too late for you to pick up a few useful approaches to life and, more importantly, become successful.

 What other traits do you think make immigrants successful?